-We list the details of station-confirmed double encoding circumstances that occurred in the Monday-Sunday 6AM to Midnight daypart in the Special Notices section of the applicable Radio Market Report.
+We list the details of station-confirmed double encoding circumstances that occurred in the Monday-Sunday 6AM to Midnight daypart in the Special Notices section of the applicable Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service.

 Because a station generally receives credit for each Quarter-Hour of listening when it was double encoded, it is not possible to estimate the degree to which double encoding may or may not have affected the station's audience estimates.